top of page

 2. Cloud as a Strategic Business Enabler

 Cloud is no longer seen as just an IT infrastructure decision—it’s a critical part of business strategy.
 Companies are using cloud platforms to accelerate digital transformation, launch products faster, and optimise global operations.
-According to McKinsey, businesses that fully leverage cloud can reduce IT costs by up to 30% and improve innovation cycles significantly.
+According to McKinsey, businesses that fully leverage cloud can reduce IT costs by up to 40% and significantly shorten innovation cycles.

 3. Disaster Recovery and Business Continuity in Focus

-The increase in cyber threats and climate-related disruptions has made disaster recovery a top cloud priority.
-68% of IT leaders say cloud adoption has improved their disaster recovery capabilities.
-With solutions like Acronis and Datto, businesses now benefit from near-instant recovery, data redundancy, and geo-distributed storage.
+With rising cyber threats and climate-related disruptions, disaster recovery is now a core pillar of cloud strategy.
+72% of IT leaders say cloud adoption has improved their disaster recovery capabilities.
+With platforms like Veeam, Acronis, and Datto, businesses benefit from geo-redundant backups, near-instant recovery, and enhanced business continuity.

 4. Cloud Security and Governance Take Centre Stage